AnonymousUser2019/PID-Service/README.md

 # Adding / Updating PURLs

-Please use one of the following options to make add or update your PURLs:
+Please use one of the following options to make add or update your PURLs which wll be in the form `https://purl.hmc-services.de/[prefx]/[subdirectory]`:

 1. [Create a new issue](https://github.com/saidfathalla/PID_repo/issues/new) describing the change you require.